FrogMechRider/Encryption-and-Decryption-tester/README.md

-# Encryption and Decryption tester
+# Encryption and Decryption Tester

 Made for beginners to visualize what encryption looks like.
 Provides output of encryption in ciphertext and the decryption of plaintext.
-Test Symmetric and Assmmetric encryption; Hashing; File encryption and decryption (NOTE: Encrypting your file will delete the original file.
+Test Symmetric and Asymmetric encryption; Hashing; File encryption and decryption (NOTE: Encrypting your file will delete the original file.
 Do not use on sensitive or important files.)

 # Installation